All Products

 Total/Subtotal Configuration

-You can configure how data is calculated in the dataset table.
+Configure how data is aggregated in the dataset table.

-You can configure row totals, row subtotals, column totals, and column subtotals.
-Typically, you only need to configure totals and subtotals for either rows or columns.
-In scenarios that use mixed rows and columns, you can configure both simultaneously.
+Configure row totals, row subtotals, column totals, and column subtotals.
+Typically, configure totals and subtotals for either rows or columns.
+For mixed row-and-column scenarios, you can configure both.

 Display Position

-You can configure the display position for row or column totals and subtotals.
+Set the display position for totals and subtotals.

 • If you configure Row Total/subtotal, the supported display positions are Left and Right.